SanPen/GridCal/doc/md_source/modelling.md

 - Shunt admittance: $Y_{\text{shunt}} = G + jB$

 In the $\pi$-model, $R$ represents conductor resistance, $X$ the self and mutual inductive reactances, $G$ the shunt conductance through insulation, and $B$ the shunt susceptance from line capacitance.
-Capacitance is divided between the ends, with $R$ and $X$ in the middle.
+Shunt admittance is divided between the ends, with series impedance in the middle.
 While the single-phase model is common, unbalanced systems require a 5-wire representation, the three-phase conductors ($a$, $b$, $c$), the neutral ($n$), and the ground ($g$).
 The neutral returns unbalanced current and stabilises voltage, while the ground provides a fault current path for safety.
 Each conductor has its own impedance, and mutual coupling between all conductors requires a $5\times 5$ impedance or admittance matrix.